eigenfoo/old-eigenfoo.github.io/_posts/2019-09-28-prob-prog-frameworks.md

 need some way to compute these gradients.

 The easiest thing to do would be to rely on a deep learning framework like TensorFlow or PyTorch.
-I've learnt not to get too excited about this though: while deep learning frameworks' heavy optimization of parallelized routines lets you e.g. obtain [thousands of MCMC chains in a reasonable amount of time](https://colindcarroll.com/2019/08/18/very-parallel-mcmc-sampling/), it's
+I've learned not to get too excited about this though: while deep learning frameworks' heavy optimization of parallelized routines lets you e.g. obtain [thousands of MCMC chains in a reasonable amount of time](https://colindcarroll.com/2019/08/18/very-parallel-mcmc-sampling/), it's